An Insider Guide To London’s Notting Hill, Kensington And Holland Park

 Dinner

-My favorite dining spot in W11 is Dorian on Talbot Road.
+My favorite dining spot is Dorian on Talbot Road.
 It's hard to get a booking.
 The atmosphere is cool and lively, and the food is excellent, Dorian received its first Michelin star in 2024.

 Juan Santa’s restaurant Casa Cruz in Holland Park is easily the chicest dining spot in the neighborhood.
 It has sublime Argentinian food and the most beautiful bathrooms in town.